Trent-Fellbootman/dev000/docs/developer-mindset/abstraction.md

 ## What is "abstraction"?

-Generally speaking, "to abstract" roughly means "**to define what something is to someone, disregarding all irrelevant information**".
+Generally speaking, "to abstract" roughly means **"to define what something is to someone, disregarding all irrelevant information", and that definition ("what something is") is called an abstraction**.

+Notice that some people may define "abstraction" differently, such as "the abstract nature that is common to multiple entities".
+Here, I'm splitting that definition into two parts: the "abstract nature" part is defined as abstraction;
+the "common to multiple entities" part is defined as "standards", which is a concept introduced in a later section.

 According to the definition above, there are a few important questions to ask when abstracting something: